sysnasri/arvato/README.md

 # Arvato DevOps Scenario

-This repository is about Arvato(Datis Arian Qeshm) job opportunity as a DevOps engineer.
+This repository is about Arvato job opportunity as a DevOps engineer.

 The assignment consists of 2 tasks which are listed here.